peterweber85/marketing-copy-assignment/README.md

   diagnosed each failure mode, and designed the v2→v5 prompt rules.

 The author directed the overall approach, defined the evaluation strategy, and made the final calls on rubric design, scorer set, and what results mean.
+Specifically, the **golden dataset for judge calibration**, the **prompt versioning strategy** (tracking each iteration as a versioned file tied to a specific eval failure), and **expanding the fixture set to cover additional failure modes** (low review scores, pet claims, flexible check-in) were the author's proposals.

 ---